Grass Ain't Greener: Background, recording and release

-On January 10, 2016, Brown previewed some unreleased songs on his Periscope and Instagram profiles, through videos of him dancing and lip-synching these tracks in the studio, with "Grass Ain't Greener" being one of them.
+On January 10, 2016, Brown previewed some unreleased songs on his Periscope and Instagram profiles, through videos of him dancing and lip-synching to these tracks in the studio.
+‘Grass Ain’t Greener’ was among them.
 On April 27, Brown announced the mixtape Before the Trap: Nights in Tarzana, the European leg of his One Hell of a Nite Tour, and the release of a new single on May 5.
 On May 3, he revealed that the single would be "Grass Ain't Greener", showing its artwork and announcing it as the first single from his upcoming album titled Heartbreak on a Full Moon.
-The single was released on May 5, 2016, the day of Brown's 27th birthday.
-"Grass Ain't Greener" was originally not included on the album's first announced track listing, later being re-included on the official tracklist as a bonus track when the album was available for pre-order.
+The single was released on May 5, 2016, on Brown’s 27th birthday.
+"Grass Ain't Greener" was not included on the album’s first announced track listing.
+It was later added as a bonus track on the official tracklist when the album became available for pre-order.

 Composition and lyrics

 "Grass Ain't Greener" is a mid-tempo alternative R&B song, with a bouncy tune, and a trap production.
-The song was written by Chris Brown and Prince Chrishan, while its production, based on roland TR-808 drums, was handled by Nikhil Seetharam.
-On "Grass Ain't Greener", Brown sings the first two verses and the chorus, rapping its final verse.
+The song was written by Chris Brown and Prince Chrishan, while its production, based on Roland TR-808 drums, was handled by Nikhil Seetharam.
+On "Grass Ain't Greener", Brown sings the first two verses and the chorus, and raps the final verse.

 Lyrically, in the song Brown addresses how his second lover became his main girlfriend, combining passion and romance, but their relationship changed for the worse, ending up in a bitter breakup.
 In the track, Brown is wary of the intentions of his female liaisons, while calling out his ex-girlfriend for putting on a false facade to impress others, lamenting that he's tired of texting her, as he sings "I know what you want, but you're not gon' get it (...)
 You do what you want with somebody else / I'm gone, baby".
 Media outlets speculated that the song's lyrics were referring to Brown's relationship with his ex-girlfriend Karrueche Tran.

 Critical reception

-Carl Lamare of Billboard said that the song is "Brown first major attempt at the whole "dark R&B" craze, and it works perfectly" describing its composition as "brutally honest lyrics over a beat that's somber, but danceable".
-Adam Fleischer of MTV said that Brown on the song sings about "how the two don't play nicely together no more", commending Brown's "heartfelt vocals" and its lyrics, which he found to be "very relatable to his private life".
-XXLs writer Mark Stainser said that the song's production "matches impeccably Brown's voice", defining it "one of the best R&B cuts of 2016".
+Carl Lamare of Billboard said that the song is "Brown['s] first major attempt at the whole "dark R&B" craze, and it works perfectly" describing it as featuring "brutally honest lyrics over a beat that's somber, but danceable".
+Adam Fleischer of MTV said that Brown sings about "how the two don't play nicely together no more", commending Brown's "heartfelt vocals" and its lyrics, which he found to be "very relatable to his private life".
+XXLs writer Mark Stainser said that the song's production "matches impeccably Brown's voice", defining it as "one of the best R&B cuts of 2016".